 When you create a tag, you need to use the underscore “_” character between your words for it to count as a tag.

 This is because leaving a space between words creates a new tag.

 Therefore, the below example does not work as intended.

 Instead, you want to have an underscore between each word.

 Tags Don’t Move Once You Put Them in the Tag Box

 Once you have created a set of cards, they will stay there regardless of the number of cards you add.

-As long as you don’t exit out of the “add” window, ever card you add will contain those cards.
-You can of course change the tags if you wish, but the idea is that all cards in that sitting will likely be of a similar grouping; Anki knows this so keeps the tags there.
+As long as you don’t exit out of the “add” window, every card you add will contain those cards.
+You can, of course, change the tags if you wish, but the idea is that all cards in that sitting will likely be of a similar grouping; Anki knows this, so keeps the tags there.